 Our integrated care model which is provided by the application of the Five Fundamental services, creates an opportunity for highly individualised care planning and structuring to ensure all children’s outcomes continue to be on a positive trajectory.

-The broad spectrum of professional services offered by Five Rivers means that a young person who is beyond the reach of many residential units can work their way through individual (singleton) units where they have intensive input and learn self-control to the extent where they can mix and live with others in a residential home or family placement.
+The broad spectrum of professional services offered by Five Rivers Child Care means that a young person who is beyond the reach of many residential units can work their way through individual (singleton) units where they have intensive input and learn self-control to the extent where they can mix and live with others in a residential home or family placement.

-Key areas of work are focussed on bringing up the quality of social relationships, to learn compassion for others, to learn to respect for each other and to show respect to those in authority, to improve anger management so that violence and aggression is brought to a level where it is within normal, good ranges for a teenager.
+Key areas of work are focused on bringing up the quality of social relationships, to learn compassion for others, to learn to respect for each other and to show respect to those in authority, to improve anger management so that violence and aggression is brought to a level where it is within normal, good ranges for a teenager.

 Within our clinical environments they are taught about how relationships work and how to be in a close relationships without them being exploitative and objectifying.